Skip to main content

 As a frequent cruiser, I find the Main Dining Room options repetitive

 In 2023, I went on six Royal Caribbean cruises.
 By October, I was desperate to try new dishes.
 While the quality of Royal Caribbean's Main Dining Room is acceptable, I was bored with the same options, from the first night's Southern Fried Chicken to Italian night's Classic Tiramisu.
-It was a welcomed change when my finacée and I went to Izumi Teppanyaki for an entertaining and delicious dining experience.
+It was a welcome change when my finacée and I went to Izumi Teppanyaki for an entertaining and delicious dining experience.

 Similarly, having sailed on four Carnival cruises within five months, I found the Main Dining Room's menus lackluster when my Carnival Elation sailing approached.
 On the first night, I was disappointed to see the same menu, featuring the Sezcheun Shrimp and 12-Hour Braised Short Rib I'd tried on previous sailings.